keithbabinec/Archivial/README.md

 **Example: Set Twilio as your messaging provider (SMS/Text message updates).**

 You must have a pre-configured Twilio account and Twilio phone number to use this feature.
 One or more phone numbers can be used for the destination.
 If using multiple phone numbers, use a semicolon ';' character to seperate the list.
-The phone number format should include country code and area code, as specified in the below example.
+The phone number(s) should be specified in [E.164](https://www.twilio.com/docs/glossary/what-e164) format, as shown below.

 Note: These secrets will be saved as encrypted values in the local database.
 ```